-- 1. This board will be composed of the Administration and three faculty members.
-The Guidance Counselor attends as an ex-officio non-voting member. - 2.
-The administration, after taking advice from the other members of the Disciplinary Board, is responsible for fixing punishment for the violation of a major rule of conduct. - 3.
+- 1. This board will be composed of the Head of School, the Deans, and three faculty members.
+The Guidance Counselor attends as an ex-officio non-voting member. - The administration, after taking advice from the other members of the Disciplinary Board, is responsible for determining punishment for the violation of a major rule of conduct. - 3.
 The decision to call a Disciplinary Board resides solely with the Head of School. - 4.
 The parents or guardian of the student will be notified of the offense as well as the date and time of the Disciplinary Board. - 5.
-The parents or guardian of the student are encouraged to be present at CLS, if possible, during the Disciplinary Board.
+The parents or guardian of the student are encouraged to be present at CLS during the Disciplinary Board.